yasen-petrov/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_getting_started.md

 ## Supported API Portal customization

-Customization can be performed at three levels:
+Customization can be performed at the following levels:

 * **Customization through configuration**: Use the Joomla!
 Admin Interface (JAI) (`https://<API Portal host>/administrator`) to change CSS stylesheets, templates, and layouts.
-These types of customizations are can be upgraded and retained when you move to new version.
+These types of customizations can be upgraded and retained when you move to a new version.
 The customization does not modify the API Portal source code and is supported by Axway.
-* **Customization through the addition of Joomla! plug-ins**: The Joomla!
+* **Customization through the addition of Joomla! extensions**: The Joomla!
 CMS offers thousands of extensions that are available from their website.
-Axway is only responsible for the support to extensions that are delivered out of the box (EasyBlog and EasyDiscuss).
+Axway supports only extensions that are delivered out of the box (EasyBlog and EasyDiscuss).
-* **Customization through code**: API Portal is developed using the PHP scripting language and the source code is provided.
-This is how Joomla! applications are deployed.
-You can modify the PHP source code to customize API Portal, such as to change the functionality of pages and to extend by adding new pages.
-This type of customization is only recommended for customers with Joomla! or PHP experience that need to deploy a highly tailored developer portal.   {{< alert title="Caution" color="warning" >}}Customization through code are lost when you upgrade.
-The source code is subject to frequent changes without notice; therefore, you must reintegrate customizations into the new API Portal code to avoid restoring a deprecated code along with the customizations.{{< /alert >}}

-If you submit a case to Axway Support and it is suspected that unsupported third-party extensions may be the root cause of the issue, you must reproduce the issue on a non-customized API Portal.

 ## Prerequisites